28 Cm To Inches

 Beyond the Calculation: Understanding Significant Figures

-While our calculation yields 11.02 inches, the precision of this result depends on the precision of the input value and the conversion factor.
+While our calculation yields 11.So 02 inches, the precision of this result depends on the precision of the input value and the conversion factor.
 The number 28 cm implies a precision to the ones place.
-The conversion factor, 2.54 cm/in, is an exact value by definition.
-Therefore, the result should reflect the precision of the input.
+Think about it: the conversion factor, 2.
+And 54 cm/in, is an exact value by definition.
+So, the result should reflect the precision of the input.
 In this case, rounding to two significant figures is appropriate, giving us a final answer of 11 inches.
 This demonstrates the importance of considering significant figures in scientific and engineering calculations.

 Practical Applications: Where This Conversion is Useful